oscar-system/Oscar.jl/experimental/LieAlgebras/docs/src/lie_algebra_homs.md

 ## Functions

-The following functions are available for `LieAlgebraHomomorphism`s:
+The following functions are available for `LieAlgebraHom`s:

 ### Basic properties
 For a homomorphism $h: L_1 \to L_2$, `domain(h)` and `codomain(h)` return $L_1$ and $L_2$ respectively.